 Well, in a way they are our children.
 I’m talking about our pets!
 Integral members of the family, yet impossible to have a conversation with about what is happening when the three little letters – PCS – disrupt everything they’ve known.
 While we can’t prevent it, we can help ease the transition for our furriest members of the family.
-Here are our our tips for PCSing with Fido & Fluffy.
+Here are our tips for moving with pets.

 1. Purchase a pet carrier

-Purchase even if your pet doesn’t use one now.
+Purchase one even if your pet doesn’t use it now.
+This is the time to get them used to it.
 Put a blanket or shirt inside, something that will smell familiar.
 Encourage them to explore it.
 Put treats in the back.
 You’ll want this to become a safe space for your pet to hang out when movers are packing up everything and propping open doors to carry everything out.
 Also, it comes in handy when transporting your pet in and out of the car and unloading at your new residence.

 Websites such as GoPetFriendly.com and Bringfido.com are a great starting point.
 Also, there are likely many dog-friendly places to stop along your route.
+Use our guide to finding pet-friendly hotels along your route.
 Planning can make for a fun trip for everyone.

 4. See your Vet

 During your move, make sure you have plenty of pet food and treats, food bowls, medications, and leashes and collars with your contact information.
 Make sure to always leash your dog before opening car doors.
-Ensure Fluffy is secured inside the pet carrier.
+Ensure your cat is secured inside the pet carrier.

-If staying over night at a hotel and leaving for dinner, placing the cat inside the carrier prior to heading out may not be a bad idea.
-The last thing you want upon re-entering your room is for frightened kitty to dash out the door in a strange town.
+If staying overnight at a hotel and leaving for dinner, placing the cat inside the carrier prior to heading out may not be a bad idea.
+The last thing you want upon re-entering your room is for your frightened kitty to dash out the door in a strange town.

-Pets are an important part of our family.
+Finally, pets are an important part of our family!
 If you’re moving with children, they can be of comfort to each other during this time of transition as well.
 With a little bit of planning and preparation, the move can be a fun one!

-PCSgrades Author: Natasha Harth is a military spouse and a PCSgrades “A Graded” Mortgage Loan Officer with Fairway Independent Mortgage.
-Natasha was the Armed Forces Insurance 2016 Military Spouse of the Year.
-She lives with husband, Patrick, an active duty Marine in Burke, VA.
+Natasha Harth is a military spouse and the Armed Forces Insurance 2016 Military Spouse of the Year.
+She lives with her husband, Patrick, an active duty Marine, in Virginia.